2020–21 Derby County F.C. season: January

 With takeover talks with Derventio Holdings still in progress, it was revealed on 9 January that payment of December wages were outstanding, with some players being described as "frustrated".
-It was later revealed that 50% of player wages had already been paid and the rest was dependent on the completion of the takeover.
+It was later revealed that 50 percent of player wages had already been paid and the rest was dependent on the completion of the takeover.
 In the week following the FA Cup defeat at Chorley, it was announced that the takeover was finally to be completed and the delayed wages to players and senior executives would be paid.
 Despite claims that the takeover was now "legally binding" this was, once again, not the case; with players wages remaining unpaid, it was reported that CEO Stephen Pearce had called the players and management together at the training ground to apologise for the ongoing problems, and promised to keep them informed of developments;

 some reports suggested Derby has alerted clubs to the availability of players such as Jason Knight and Louie Sibley as they needed to raise money quickly to avoid possible administration and a points deduction.
 The failure to pay player wages also resulted in a transfer embargo being placed on the club.
 With uncertainty brewing amongst the fanbase, CEO Stephen Pearce reassured the support that the takeover was "absolutely going ahead" and that any player sales would be within the range of their business model rather than in a fire sale.
 It was suggested that, rather than first team players, Derby would look to sell members of its academy in order to raise additional money.
 The continued delays in the takeover led to the club drawing up contingency plans to find funds from alternate sources.
 The players wages for December were fully paid on 25 January.

 With the reopening of the transfer window and Derby looking to strengthen, Rooney reiterated his desire to improve the club's attacking options, as well as add a centre back, during the upcoming month.
 The press linked Derby with moves for Tom Ince, who had had a successful spell at the club between 2015 and 2017, SV Darmstadt striker Serdar Dursun, though the player would not qualify under the new points-based system agreed by the FA, Premier League and EFL in conjunction with the Home Office following the UK's exit from the European Union, Peterborough United's Siriki Dembele, former Blackpool forward Armand Gnanduillet, Doncaster Rovers Ben Whiteman, (who eventually joined Preston North End), AFC Wimbledon's Joe Piggott, and free-agents Ravel Morrison and Nathaniel Mendez-Laing.
 There were also links with loan deals for Leeds striker Tyler Roberts, Aston Villa's Keinan Davis,Cardiff City winger Josh Murphy, Sheffield United's Billy Sharp. and Rangers' George Edmundson.
 An apparent interest in Standard Liège's Montenegrin winger Aleksandar Boljević cooled when Derby, who initially believed the player was available on a free transfer, were informed he would cost £2 million.